List of compositions by Frédéric Chopin by opus number

-This is a list of compositions by Frédéric Chopin by opus number.
-There is a separate list by genre.

-Most of Chopin's compositions were for solo piano, although he did compose two piano concertos (his concertos No. 1 and No. 2 are two of the romantic piano concerto repertoire's most often-performed pieces) as well as some other music for ensembles.
-His larger scale works such as sonatas, the four scherzi, the four ballades, the Fantaisie in F minor, Op.
-49, and the Barcarole in F♯ major, Op.
-60 have cemented a solid place within the repertoire, as well as shorter works like his polonaises, mazurkas, waltzes, impromptus, rondos, and nocturnes taking a substantial portion of recorded and performed music.
+Most of Frédéric Chopin's compositions were for solo piano, although he did compose two piano concertos (his concertos No. 1 and No. 2 are two of the romantic piano concerto repertoire's most often-performed pieces) as well as some other music for ensembles.
+His larger-scale works—such as sonatas, the four scherzi, the four ballades, the Fantaisie in F minor, Op.
+49, the Barcarolle in F♯ major, Op.
+60, and the Polonaise-Fantaisie in A♭ major, Op.
+61—have cemented a solid place within the repertoire, as well as shorter works like his polonaises, mazurkas, waltzes, impromptus, rondos, and nocturnes making up a substantial portion of recorded and performed music.
 Two important collections are the Études, Op.
 10 and 25 (which are a staple of that genre for pianists), and the 24 Preludes, Op.
 28 (a cycle of short pieces paired in a major key/relative minor key pattern following the circle of fifths in clockwise steps).
 In addition, he wrote numerous song settings of Polish texts, and chamber pieces including a piano trio and a cello sonata.

 This listing uses the traditional opus numbers where they apply; other works are identified by numbers from the catalogues of Maurice J. E. Brown (B), Krystyna Kobylańska (KK), Józef Michał Chomiński (A, C, D, E, P, S), and the Chopin National Edition (WN).